 Tim Walter Senior Pastor

 Tim was raised in Hillsboro, Kansas and became a Christian while completing an Accounting Degree at Abilene Christian University.
 After graduating, God led him into full-time ministry.
 He prepared for ministry by becoming a student in a three-year training program for church planters in St. Louis, Missouri.
 When their training was complete, Tim and his wife Sherry moved to Thailand and were missionaries in Bangkok for thirteen years.
-The Walter’s have three children, Ashlee, Joshua, and Jonathan.
+The Walters have three biological children and have adopted three children from Thailand.
 Tim joined the Pastoral Team at ANCF in January of 2006.

 Vu Luong Executive Pastor